St. John Chrysostom Greek Orthodox Church of Martin County

 CATECHETICAL (SUNDAY) SCHOOL UPDATE

-This week our Sunday School classes will be taught by:
+Our Sunday School classes will be taught by:

 Pre-K, K & 1st Grade (Presbytera Tara)